 Introduction

-During a run performed by Terraform Enterprise (TFE), it may sometimes fail to upload a state file.
-When an apply fails, Terraform generates an errored state file in the TFE instance.
-This file captures the state at the time the apply failed.
-Its purpose is to help ensure that you don’t lose track of any changes made before the failure.
+When an apply run fails in Terraform Enterprise (TFE), Terraform generates an errored state file.
+This file captures the state at the moment the apply failed.
+This file helps ensure that you do not lose track of any resource changes made before the failure.

 Expected Outcome

-Download the errored state file, and review it.
-Based on that, decide whether to use it as the new source of truth or revert to the known good remote state.
+You will download the errored state file from a failed TFE run and review its contents.
+After your review, you can decide whether to use it as the new source of truth or revert to the last known good remote state.

 Prerequisites